 - All residents are encouraged to decorate their living space.
 We hope that you and your roommate enjoy working together to create a mutually satisfying living environment.
 As you decorate, remember to follow the guidelines to ensure that your creative efforts do not cause hazards for you or others.
-State Fire Code Regulations must always be adhered to.
-Rugs outside interior buildings entrances is prohibited. - O Hanging Decorations: When hanging decorations on your walls, doors, or other surfaces remember to use only reusable, non-adhesive putty for North Campusand small finishing nails for South Campus.
-Glue, large nails, screws, duct tape, carpet tape, or double-sided tape will damage surfaces andyou will be responsible for repair costs.
+State Fire Code Regulations must always be adhered to, this includes covering no more than 20% of walls or doors.
+Rugs outside interior buildings entrances are prohibited. - O Hanging Decorations: When hanging decorations on your walls, doors, or other surfaces remember to use only reusable, non-adhesive putty for North Campus and small finishing nails for South Campus.
+Glue, large nails, screws, duct tape, carpet tape, or double-sided tape will damage surfaces and you will be responsible for repair costs.
 Stickers, wallpaper, or adhesive-backed shelf paper cannot be affixed to any University property for the same reasons.
 Nothing should be hung on or around sprinkler system heads or windows (Residents are encouraged to use tension rods if they would like to hang curtains).
-Residents are responsible for damages incurred by hanging items in their room or apartment that do not meet these standards. - Door Decoration: When decorating your room door, you are not allowed to cover the room number, door knocker, or peephole.
+Residents are responsible for damages incurred by hanging items in their room or apartment that do not meet these standards. - LED light strips are not allowed to be hung up in the residence halls.
+They can burn the paint or tear the paint off during removal.
+Any damage left by these will be charged to the resident for repair. - Door Decoration: When decorating your room door, you are not allowed to cover the room number, door knocker, or peephole.
 Decorations should allow residents access to the locking mechanism and doorknob.
-Exterior doors are public space and if decorations do not comply with Housing and Residence Life's mission they may be removed at the discretion of the University.
+Exterior doors are public spaces and if decorations do not comply with Housing and Residence Life's mission they may be removed at the discretion of the University.